saptarshibasu/aws-study/README.md

 ## VPC

-* VPC Flow Logs allows us to monitor the traffic within, in and out of your VPC (useful for security, performance, audit)
+* VPC **Flow Logs** allows us to monitor the traffic within, in and out of your VPC (useful for security, performance, audit)
-* VPC are per Account per Region
+* VPC are per Account per **Region**
-* Subnets are per VPC per AZ
+* Subnets are per VPC per **AZ**
-* Subnet doesn't span across AZ
+* Subnet doesn't span across **AZ**
-* Security Groups doesn't span across VPC
+* **Security Groups** doesn't span across VPC
-* A VPC can have only 1 internet Gateway
+* A VPC can have only 1 **internet Gateway**
-* Amazon reserves 5 IP in each subnet
+* Amazon reserves 5 **IP** in each subnet
 * Each EC2 instance performs source/destination checks by default.
 This means that the instance must be the source or destination of any traffic it sends or receives.
-However, a NAT instance must be able to send and receive traffic when the source or destination is not itself.
+However, a **NAT** instance must be able to send and receive traffic when the source or destination is not itself.
 Therefore, we must disable source/destination checks on the NAT instance
-* The public subnet must be configured to asign public IP addresses to the EC2 machines
-* NAT instace / gateway must be in public subnet
+* **NAT** instace / gateway must be in public subnet
-* A route from private subnet to NAT Gateway is important
+* A route from private subnet to **NAT** Gateway is important
-* NAT instance must have a security group
+* **NAT** instance must have a security group
-* NAT Gateway Redundant inside an AZ
+* **NAT** Gateway is redundant inside an AZ
-* NAT Gateway starts at 5 Gbps and scales upto 45 Gbps
+* **NAT** Gateway starts at 5 Gbps and scales upto 45 Gbps
-* NAT Gateway don't need a security group
+* **NAT** Gateway don't need a security group
-* NAT Gateway automatically have a public IP assigned
+* **NAT** Gateway automatically have a public IP assigned
-* With NAT Gateway there is no need to disable source / destination checks
+* With **NAT** Gateway there is no need to disable source / destination checks
-* Create a NAT Gateway in each AZ and configure the route to use the NAT Gateway in the same AZ
+* Create a **NAT** Gateway in each AZ and configure the route to use the NAT Gateway in the same AZ
+* The public subnet must be configured to asign public **IP** addresses to the EC2 machines
-* NACL is evaluated before security groups
+* **NACL** is evaluated before security groups
-* NACL's rules are executed in chronological order with lowest numbered rule evaluated first.
+* **NACL's** rules are executed in chronological order with lowest numbered rule evaluated first.
 Therefore DENY should come before ALLOW
-* Default NACL allows all inbound and outbound traffic
+* Default **NACL** allows all inbound and outbound traffic
-* Custom NACL by default denies all inbound and outbound traffic
+* Custom **NACL** by default denies all inbound and outbound traffic
-* A subnet can be associated with only one NACL and one NACL can be assigned to multiple subnets
+* A subnet can be associated with only one **NACL** and one NACL can be assigned to multiple subnets
-* NACLs are stateless unlike security groups
+* **NACLs** are stateless unlike security groups
+* Default **NACL** allows all outbound and inbound traffic
+* By default, each custom **NACL** denies all inbound and outbound traffic
+* Each subnet in a VPC must be associated with a **NACL**.
+If we do not assign an NACL with the subnet, the subnet will have the default NACL assigned
+* IP addresses can be blocked by **NACL** and NOT security groups
-* 2 public subnets are required to create a load balancer
+* 2 public subnets are required to create a **load balancer**
-* VPC flow logs capture information about IP traffice going to and from the network interfaces in your VPC
+* VPC **flow logs** capture information about IP traffic going to and from the network interfaces in the VPC
-* Flow logs are stored in Cloudwatch logs
+* **Flow logs** are stored in Cloudwatch logs
-* Flow logs can be created at VPC level, subnet level or network interface level
+* **Flow logs** can be created at VPC level, subnet level or network interface level
-* Flow logs cannot be enabled for VPCs that are peered with our VPC unless the peered VPCs belong to our AWS account
+* **Flow logs** cannot be enabled for VPCs that are peered with our VPC unless the peered VPCs belong to our AWS account
-* Flow logs cannot be tagged
+* **Flow logs** cannot be tagged
-* Once a Flow log is created, its configuration cannot be changed
+* Once a **Flow log** is created, its configuration cannot be changed
-* Not all traffic is monitored in VPC Flow log.
+* Not all traffic is monitored in VPC **Flow log**.
 Traffic not monitored include:
   * DHCP traffice
   * Traffic to and from Amazon DNS
   * Traffic of Amzon Windows License activation
   * Traffic to and from 169.254.169.254 for instance metadata
   * Traffic to the reserved IP address for the default VPC router
-* A bastion host is a special purpose computer specially designed to withstand attacks.
+* A **bastion host** is a special purpose computer specially designed to withstand attacks.
 The computer usually hosts a single application, e.g. a proxy server, and all other services are removed or limited to reduce the threat to the computer.
 It is hardened in this manner primarily due to its location and purpose which is either on the outside of a firewall or in a demelitarized zone (DMZ) and usually involves access from untrusted networks or computers
-* A NAT Gateway is used to provide internet traffic to the private subnet
+* A **NAT** Gateway is used to provide internet traffic to the private subnet
-* A Bastion host is used to administer the EC2 instances in the private subnet using SSH or RDP
+* A **Bastion host** is used to administer the EC2 instances in the private subnet using SSH or RDP
 * Direct Connect provides reliable, high throughput, dedicated and secure connection from the local data center to the AWS
-* VPC endpoints allow the VPC privately connect to the supported AWS services without leaving the AWS network
-* Two types of VPC Endpoints - Interface Endpoints & Gateway Endpoints
+* **VPC endpoints** allow the VPC to privately connect to the supported AWS services without leaving the AWS network.
+Two types of VPC Endpoints -
-* Interface endpoint is an elastic network interface with a private IP address that serves as an entrypoint for traffic destined to a supported service
+  * **Interface Endpoints** - An elastic network interface with a private IP address that serves as an entrypoint for traffic destined to a supported service
+  * **Gateway Endpoints** - Only for S3 and DynamoDB
-* On creation of a VPC a default route table, NACL and security group are automatically created.
+* On creation of a VPC, a default route table, NACL and security group are automatically created.
 Subnets and Internet Gateways are not automatically created
 * US-East-1A in one AWS account can be completely different from US-East-1A in another AWS account
-* Traffic Flow -
+* **Traffic Flow** -
   * Internet Gateway -> Router -> Route Table -> NACL -> Security Group -> NAT Instance -> EC2 in private subnet
   * Internet Gateway -> Router -> Route Table -> NACL -> NAT Gateway -> EC2 in private subnet
-* Default NACL allows all outbound and inbound traffic
-* By default, each custom NACL denies all inbound and outbound traffic
-* Each subnet in a VPC must be associated with a NACL.
-I we don not assign an NACL with the subnet, the subnet will have the default NACL assigned
-* IP addresses can be blocked by NACL and NOT security groups
-* To be able to SSH into an EC2 system in a ublic subnet of a custom VPC, following are required
+* To be able to SSH into an EC2 system in a public subnet of a custom VPC, following are required
-  * An internet gateway should be assigned to the VPC
+  * An **internet gateway** should be assigned to the VPC
-  * The public subnets should be associated with a custom route table should have a route that will allow destination to everywhere (0.0.0.0/0) through the internet gateway
+  * The **public subnets** should be associated with a custom route table that should have a route that will allow destination to everywhere (0.0.0.0/0) through the internet gateway
-* Private subnets should be associated with a custom NACL that allows traffic to and from the public subnets (atleast SSH & ICMP) and internet (for NAT Gateway to work)
+* **Private subnets** should be associated with a custom NACL that allows traffic to and from the public subnets (atleast SSH & ICMP) and internet (for NAT Gateway to work)
-* Private subnet should be associated with a route table that route all internet traffic (0.0.0.0/0) to the NAT Gateway
+* **Private subnet** should be associated with a route table that route all internet traffic (0.0.0.0/0) to the NAT Gateway

 ## SQS

-* SQS is pull based, NOT push based
+* SQS is **pull based**, NOT push based
 * Messages are 256 KB in size
 * Messages can be kept in the queeu from 1 minute to 14 days; the default retention period is 4 days
 * Visibility Timeout is the amount of time that the message is invisible in the SQS queue after a reader picks up that message.
 If the message is processed successfully before the timeout expires, the message will be deleted from the queue.
 Otherwise, the message will again become visible after the timeout for another reader to pick it up for processing.
 This could result is message being delivered twice